ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 So why does Vimes think those thoughts?
 I don't have a [Watsonian](https://tvtropes.org/pmwiki/pmwiki.php/Main/WatsonianVersusDoylist) explanation.
 One possible Doylist explanation is that Pratchett put it in the book because he wanted to comment on 20th Century Earth Anglosphere economics, and didn't notice or didn't care that it didn't make sense in context.

-...but as someone who thinks it *also* doesn't make sense for 20th Century Earth Anglosphere economics, I think there's a slightly different explanation.
+…but as someone who thinks it *also* doesn't make sense for 20th Century Earth Anglosphere economics, I think there's a slightly different explanation.

 I think boots theory is a very foolish thing for Sam to believe of Ankh-Morpork, or for Pratchett to believe of Earth.
 But for whatever reason, lots of people do seem to believe it of Earth.